Groundings

 My commitment to justice, equity, diversity, and inclusion (JEDI) has been central to my public health career.
 My most recent work includes co-authoring the APHA Justice, Equity, Diversity, and Inclusion Toolkit, serving on the on-going APHA Council of Affiliates JEDI workgroup, and facilitating JEDI assessment and action planning with small nonprofit organizations.
 The Toolkit assessment and the planning based on its results is central to every strategic planning effort I lead.
 I have consulted with organizations such as the Public Health Foundation and the National Board of Public Health Examiners to enhance their equity work.

 I am also a site visitor for the Public Health Accreditation Board.
-I have participated in site visits to six local health departments, acting as the Chair for five of these teams.
+I have participated in site visits to eight local health departments, acting as the Chair for five of these teams.
 Reviewing documents and visiting health departments has given me broader perspectives on public health “on the ground.”